JaeHoanKim/JaeHoanKim.github.io/_pages/honors_awards.md

 <font size = "3">
 - Merit–based scholarship (USD 6K per year) <br />
-- Nominated as the representative of the Department of Engineering at Seoul National University
+- Nominated as the representative of the Department of Engineering at SNU

 </font></li>